protontypes/open-sustainable-technology/README.md

 - [EarthData](https://earthdata.nasa.gov/) - Our vision is to make NASA's free and open Earth science data interactive, interoperable, and accessible for research and societal benefit both today and tomorrow.
 - [owidR](https://github.com/piersyork/owidR) - An R Package for Interacting with Data from Our World in Data.
 - [Custom Scripts Sentinel Hub](https://github.com/sentinel-hub/custom-scripts) - A repository of custom scripts to be used with Sentinel Hub.
-- [OGC API - Environmental Data Retrieval](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval) - A Web API that provides a family of lightweight interfaces for accessing Environmental Data resources.
 - [eurostat R package](https://github.com/rOpenGov/eurostat) - R tools to access open data from Eurostat, the statistical office of the European Union.
 - [giscoR](https://github.com/rOpenGov/giscoR) - An R API package that helps to retrieve data from Eurostat Geographic Information System of the Commission.
 - [Digital Earth Africa Notebooks](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks) - Using Earth observations to address social, environmental and economic changes on the Africa continent.